ReSharplex/ReSharplex/README.md

 💻 With over a year of experience in C# and a solid understanding of Golang, I'm particularly passionate about crafting solutions with C#.

-🌱 Fluent in German and proficient in English, I'm more comfortable communicating in German.
+🌱 Fluent in German and good in English, I'm more comfortable communicating in German.
 Open for collaborations and excited to work on interesting projects.

 🚀 Passionate about contributing to challenging open-source projects, especially those involving C#.
 Let's build something awesome together!